AppliedLogicSystems/ALSProlog/docs/docs/guide/14-Using-the-Four-Port-Debugger.md

 ## 14.8 Getting Help

-Typing ‘h’ at the ? prompt of the debugger gives a summary of the debugger commands.
+Typing 'h' at the ? prompt of the debugger gives a summary of the debugger commands.

 ## 14.9 Exiting the Debugger